-I've seen plenty of weddings where only one family was represented and the truth is that it's not uncommon for a bride or groom to possibly have absolutely zero family present on their big day.
+There are plenty of weddings where only one family is represented.
+The truth is it's not unheard of for a bride or groom to not have a single family member present on their big day.

-1. Specifically ask some of your close friends to sit in the front row so it won't remain vacant.
+Ask close friends to sit in the front row.

 Guests will instinctively leave the front of your venue empty to accommodate family members, but if one side will not be present you can specifically ask friends to sit in the front row.
 You'll be distracted when you are at the altar reading your vows and looking at your partner, but this will ensure you see a full house when you look at your guests.

 Communicate with whoever will be arranging your seating.

 Whether it's a wedding planner or appointed ushers, let other people be in charge of the seating so you don't have to worry about seating charts during the ceremony or reception.
 You have enough to worry about.

 Don't seat your guests by side.

 Traditionally, guests sit on one side if they are a guest of the groom and another side if they are a guest of the bride, but that doesn't mean your wedding needs to follow suit.
 If one side of the family won't be there, consider opting out of the tradition.
 It could be as simple as putting up a sign with a phrase like "There are no sides, we're all family here!" to notify guests that they can sit wherever they are the most comfortable.